Master of Educational Technology and Applied Learning Sciences: FAQ

 What language tests do you accept to demonstrate my ability to communicate and work in American English?

 My undergraduate degree is from a foreign institution.
-However, I have received a Masters degree from an institution in the US.
-Do I still need to submit an English langauge test score?
+However, I have received a Master degree from an institution in the US.
+Do I still need to submit an English language test score?

 What is the minimum TOEFL requirement?